|Research Postgraduate (PhD) in the Department of Geography

-I am a geoarchaeologist from Germany with a special interest in human-environment-interactions.
-I began my undergraduate studies at the Ruhr University Bochum, Germany, where I focused on Prehistory and Ancient History as well as Archaeometry, with emphasis on Geoarchaeology, Geography, Earth Science and Archaeometallurgy.
-This led to an undergraduate thesis with a geoarchaeological topic, the development of the Great Maeander, Turkey, and what impact its progradation had on the ancient cities on its shores, with a focus on Miletus.
+I am a trained geoarchaeologist with a special interest in human-environment interactions.
+I completed my undergraduate studies at the Ruhr University Bochum, Germany, where I focused on Prehistory and Ancient History as well as Archaeometry, with emphasis on Geoarchaeology, Geography, Earth Science and Archaeometallurgy.
+This led to an undergraduate thesis with a geoarchaeological topic, the progradation of the Great Maeander, Turkey, and its impact on the ancient cities on its shores, with a focus on Miletus.

 - Landscape archaeology